 Certain DAM features are table stakes.
-Features like ingesting content, sharing between users, archiving content, and advanced search should be familiar.
+Features like ingesting content, sharing between users, archiving content, and advanced search shouldn't be anything new to you.
 However, modern DAMs can do so much more.
 Here are the nine features you need to keep up with the constantly evolving world of asset management.